 A video marketing strategy can sound like one more thing you “should” do, another folder, another plan, another job that never makes it off the list.
 But the real point is simpler than that.
 It’s the difference between making random videos when you have time, and having a clear sequence that actually builds trust and brings enquiries in.

 If you’re at the stage where you’re thinking, “We need video, but I don’t want to waste money”, this guide will help.
-And if you’d rather just get it done properly, our video for small business page is the quickest route into the right kind of conversation.
+And if you’d rather just get it done properly, start with video for small business, it’s the quickest way to work out what to make first.

 We’ll keep this practical.
+This page is here to answer one practical question, how does this approach work for a small business without wasting money.
+This is a practical guide for small businesses in plain English, what to make first, where it should live, and what it needs to achieve.
 The goal isn’t a fancy strategy document, it’s a simple plan you’ll actually use, and that’s exactly what the blueprint is for.

 Download your FREE Video Marketing Strategy Blueprint Here.